Zenode.ai Logo

 General part information

-The TPS795 family of low-dropout (LDO), low-power linear voltage regulators features high power-supply rejection ratio (PSRR), ultralow noise, fast start-up, and excellent line and load transient responses in small outline, 6-pin SOT-223 and 3-mm × 3-mm VSON packages.
-Each device in the family is stable with a small 1-µF ceramic capacitor on the output.
-The family uses an advanced, proprietary BiCMOS fabrication process to yield extremely low dropout voltages (for example, 110 mV at 500 mA).
-Each device achieves fast start-up times (approximately 50 µs with a 0.001-µF bypass capacitor) while consuming very low quiescent current (265 µA, typical).
+The TPS79501-Q1 low-dropout (LDO), low-power linear voltage regulator features high power-supply rejection ratio (PSRR), ultralow noise, fast start-up, and excellent line and load transient responses in a small outline SON package.
+The device is stable with a small 1-µF ceramic capacitor on the output.
+The TPS79501-Q1 uses an advanced, proprietary BiCMOS fabrication process to yield extremely low dropout voltages (for example, 110 mV at 500 mA).
+The device achieves fast start-up times (approximately 50 µs with a 0.001-µF bypass capacitor) while consuming very low quiescent current (265 µA, typical).
 Moreover, when the device is placed in standby mode, the supply current is reduced to less than 1 µA.
-The TPS79530 device exhibits approximately 33 µVRMSof output voltage noise at 3-V output with a 0.1-µF bypass capacitor.
+The TPS79501-Q1 exhibits approximately 33 µVRMSof output voltage noise at 3-V output with a 0.1-µF bypass capacitor.
 Applications with analog components that are noise-sensitive, such as portable RF electronics, benefit from the high-PSRR and low-noise features, as well as from the fast response time.

-The TPS795 family of low-dropout (LDO), low-power linear voltage regulators features high power-supply rejection ratio (PSRR), ultralow noise, fast start-up, and excellent line and load transient responses in small outline, 6-pin SOT-223 and 3-mm × 3-mm VSON packages.
-Each device in the family is stable with a small 1-µF ceramic capacitor on the output.
-The family uses an advanced, proprietary BiCMOS fabrication process to yield extremely low dropout voltages (for example, 110 mV at 500 mA).
-Each device achieves fast start-up times (approximately 50 µs with a 0.001-µF bypass capacitor) while consuming very low quiescent current (265 µA, typical).
+The TPS79501-Q1 low-dropout (LDO), low-power linear voltage regulator features high power-supply rejection ratio (PSRR), ultralow noise, fast start-up, and excellent line and load transient responses in a small outline SON package.
+The device is stable with a small 1-µF ceramic capacitor on the output.
+The TPS79501-Q1 uses an advanced, proprietary BiCMOS fabrication process to yield extremely low dropout voltages (for example, 110 mV at 500 mA).
+The device achieves fast start-up times (approximately 50 µs with a 0.001-µF bypass capacitor) while consuming very low quiescent current (265 µA, typical).
 Moreover, when the device is placed in standby mode, the supply current is reduced to less than 1 µA.
-The TPS79530 device exhibits approximately 33 µVRMSof output voltage noise at 3-V output with a 0.1-µF bypass capacitor.
+The TPS79501-Q1 exhibits approximately 33 µVRMSof output voltage noise at 3-V output with a 0.1-µF bypass capacitor.
 Applications with analog components that are noise-sensitive, such as portable RF electronics, benefit from the high-PSRR and low-noise features, as well as from the fast response time.

 Documents